Esqarrouth/Cool-Quotes/README.md

 | ------------- |:-------------:|
 As a programmer, it is your job to put yourself out of business.
-What you do today can be automated tomorrow.|Doug McIlroy Ultimately you want to have the entire world's knowledge connected directly to your mind.|Sergey Brin
+What you do today can be automated tomorrow.|Doug McIlroy Ultimately you want to have the entire world's knowledge connected directly to your mind.|Sergey Brin Life's too short for bad software!|Balsamiq
+In the future there’s potentially two types of jobs: where you tell a machine what to do, programming a computer, or a machine is going to tell you what to do.|Tom Preston-Werner
+Premature optimization is the root of all evil (or at least most of it) in programming.|Donald Knuth I believe that success of software most of all lies in the customer acceptance of software and everything else is secondary.|
+karancan
+The collection of information online is both a huge opportunity and a threat to our privacy and security.|IEEE

 #Anime Quotes